jwlodek/py_cui/docs/DocstringGenerated/PyCui.md

 # py_cui

-A python library for creating command line based user interfaces.
+A python library for intuitively creating CUI/TUI interfaces with pre-built widgets.

-@author:    Jakub Wlodek
-@created:   12-Aug-2019

 #### Classes